Last Updated on May 1, 2023 by lindseymahoney

 Installing drip lines throughout your flower bed is a great option for keeping your flowers watered.

-My garden is made up primarily of native plants and I use a hose to water them every few days.
+My cottage-style garden is made up primarily of native plants and I use a hose to water them every few days.
 Avoid watering your garden in the middle of the day when it is really hot.
 The water will evaporate more quickly and it can burn the leaves.

 Every year we lay a fresh layer of mulch to keep the soil moist.
 I water our beds in the early morning or in the evening when the sun is low in the sky.